mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 This set a timeout to query operation.
 Driver internally use `SET STATEMENT max_statement_time=<timeout> FOR <command>` permitting to cancel operation when timeout is reached,

+limitation: when use for multiple-queries (option `multipleStatements` set), only the first query will be timeout !!!

 Implementation of max_statement_time is engine dependent, so there might be some differences: For example, with Galera engine, a commits will ensure replication to other nodes to be done, possibly then exceeded timeout, to ensure proper server state.